House Bill 96 (State Operating Budget)

 Status

 HB 96 changes the definition of "Local Debt Support" to only the subsidization of the interest rate on a loan.
-It also deletes the 10% limit on a district public works integrating the committee's annual allocation share and allows for the committee to determine the share awarded to subdivisions. - Volunteer Firefighters
+It also deletes the 10% limit on a district public works integrating committee's annual allocation share and allows for the committee to determine the share awarded to subdivisions.

-Increases Volunteer firefighter leave from 40 hours to 120 hours for either providing emergency medical service or firefighting service or attending training or continuing education programs. - Adult-Use Marijuana Law Changes OTA Opposes
+HB 96 increases leave for a state employee serving as an EMT, first responder, paramedic, or volunteer firefighter from 40 hours to 120 hours for either providing emergency medical service or firefighting service or attending training or continuing education programs.

 The OTA is opposed to these potential changes to the community host fee and regulatory authority.
 We have been in contact with members of the General Assembly and the Governor's office on these issues.